Daniel Rowe (footballer, born 1995): Wycombe Wanderers

 Rowe signed for Wycombe permanently on 30 June 2015 on a three-year contract.
 He scored his first goal for Wycombe with a close-range shot in the 82nd minute of a 3–2 defeat at home to Northampton Town on 3 October 2015.

 Rowe joined National League club Barrow on 18 February 2016 on a one-month loan, having not played for Wycombe since December 2015.
 He made three appearances for Barrow.
 On 6 January 2017, Rowe rejoined Barrow on loan until the end of the 2016–17 season.

 Non-League

-On 27 October 2017, Rowe signed for National League North club York City on a contract until June 2019, two days after leaving Wycombe by mutual consent due to personal reasons.
+On 27 October 2017, Rowe signed for National League North club York City on a contract until June 2019, two days after leaving Wycombe by mutual consent for personal reasons.
 He made 12 appearances and scored one goal as York finished 2017–18 in 11th place in the table.
 He left at the end of the season after an agreement was reached over the remaining year of his contract.

 Rowe signed for Northern Premier League Division One East club Frickley Athletic on 18 May 2018.
+He left Frickley to join Whitby Town in 2019.
+He made 168 league appearances for Whitby.

+On 21 May 2024, Rowe moved up a division signing for National League North side Spennymoor Town.

+Personal life

+Rowe attended Northfield School & Sports College in Billingham and was in the same year as fellow future footballer Brad Walker.
+After moving into part-time football, Rowe started working at his old school as a learning support assistant.